-I was looking at some reports on the Endowus website in July about their year end performance, after looking at how my own investments performed through my ILP with Luke.
+I was looking at some reports on the Endowus website in July about their year end performance, after looking at how my own investments performed through my ILP with my Investment Advisor.

 a) Has his RA been fully met yet? b) Any large outstanding liabilities?

 c) Any investment experience?
 Ideas about the portfolio?